 If you want more information, in Wesharethis, we have also talked about Elixir.

 The Java virtual machine is one of the most advanced, and this is causing many new languages to be generated around it.
+Scala is probably one of the most famous.
+Although Scala supports all the typical features of Java OOP, it also has many functional features such as: anonymous functions, higher order functions, lazy evaluation, currification, pattern matching, tuples, etc.

 Obviously Scala can not be defined as pure functional language (it is rather multiparadigma), but even though it is an object-oriented language, it moves away from imperative programming.